 AddressDoctor 5 depends on external native libraries.
 These libraries are currently available only for MS windows and Linux.
 We are reselling the libraries.

-If you ever get unsure about working with the component, a good place to look for help is the official AddressDoctor 5 documentation.
-It contains the necessary information for a detailed configuration of the AddressDoctor 5 component.
+The official AddressDoctor 5 documentation contains necessary information for a detailed configuration of the AddressDoctor 5 component.

 A spin-off of working with the component is the so-called transliteration.
-That means you can e.g. input an address in the Cyrillic alphabet and have it converted to the Roman alphabet.
+That means you can, for example, input an address in the Cyrillic alphabet and have it converted to the Roman alphabet.
 No extra database is needed for this task.

-Mapping of the fields sent to the error port is set up in Output mapping attribute: use the Error output mapping tab.
+The mapping of the fields sent to the error port is set up in the Output mapping attribute: use the Error output mapping tab.
 There are two fields ERR_CODE (integer) and ERR_MESSAGE (string) describing the error.

 Table 62.2.
 Database Enrichments and File Types